Menu

 Remortgage your home

-If you can remortgage your property, it can be a decent way to finance your home improvements, but you do need to let lenders know what you intend to do to your home.
+If you can remortgage your property, it can be a decent way to finance your home improvements, but you need to let lenders know what you intend to do to your home.
 After all, your property is the security on all mortgage products.

-If you’re going to start knocking down walls to create an open plan living space, perhaps install French doors that open out to a raised timber decking area or even get a hip-to-gable loft extension done on an end-terraced home – which would require altering the roof of the property.
+If you’re going to start knocking down walls to create an open-plan living space, perhaps install French doors that open out to a raised timber decking area or even get a hip-to-gable loft extension done on an end-terraced home, which would require altering the roof of the property.

 Lenders may be hesitant to approve a remortgage when they know you’re planning extensive alterations to the property structure.